based on standard parts

 Academic labs can also be part of the iGEM community.
 They can subscribe to the Labs Program to conduct their own research using synthetic biology\ and have access to the same resources as the iGEM competition teams.

-iGEM Headquarters also operates and maintains the Registry of Standard Biological Parts.
+iGEM runs the Registry of Standard Biological Parts.
 The Registry has over 20,000 standard biological parts, with open access to all participating groups.

 The iGEM competition also promotes strong values in the teams.
 Students are expected to be honest with their research, cooperate with one another, practice good sportsmanship, be respectful of their peers, and celebrate everyone's efforts.
 The team that best embodies these values as determined by the judges will receive the Chairman's Award at the Giant Jamboree and the respect of the entire iGEM community.